RunestoneInteractive/rs/docs/source/developing.rst

 * ``WEB2PY_CONFIG`` *d* - should be the same value as ``SERVER_CONFIG``.
 It is used to determine which database URL to use.
 This will go away when we have eliminated the web2py framework from the code base.
 * ``RUNESTONE_HOST`` *d* - this is the canonical host name of the server.
 It is used to generate links to the server.
 It should be something like ``runestone.academy`` or ``runestone.academy:8000`` if you are running on a non-standard port.
 * ``LOAD_BALANCER_HOST`` *d* - this is the canonical host name of the server when you are running in production with several workers.
 It is used to generate links to the server.
 It should be something like ``runestone.academy`` or ``runestone.academy:8000`` if you are running on a non-standard port.
 You would typically only need to set this or RUNESTONE_HOST.
+* ``NUM_SERVERS`` *d* - this is the number of workers you are running.
+It will default to 1 if not set.
+This is only important if you are running in production mode, behind a load balancer.

 Variables that are important for the host side are probably best set in your login shell environment (such as a .bashrc file) But you can also set them in